DARK-DEVELOPMENTT/DD-BurgerShot_OX/README.md

     }
 },
 ```
+2. Add the following items images to your `ox_inventory/web/images`:

-2. Copy the script to your resources folder
+3. Copy the script to your resources folder
-3. Add `ensure DD-BurgerShot` to your server.cfg
+4. Add `ensure DD-BurgerShot` to your server.cfg
-4. Restart your server
+5. Restart your server

 ## Usage